 Back to the basics – What is SNMP?

-Nevertheless, there are always new generations of IT admins who are happy to start their profession with a simple introduction to a topic.
-This article is for you guys!
+There are always new generations of IT admins who are happy to start their profession with a simple introduction to a topic.
+This article is for you guys! 👍

 Here we go – What is SNMP?